richardg93/TangleSim/README.md

 It is possible to use the pure c++ classes with another event simulator/framework, but as time has gone on, in this version they are more intertwined than ever.

-Feel free to drop me a message if you want to contribute/branch/pull etc, or more likely if you want to know how the hell it works - happy to help either way.
+Feel free to drop me a message if you want to contribute/branch/pull etc, or more likely if you want to know how it works - happy to help either way.